w3ctag/packaging-on-the-web/README.md

+# NOTE THAT THIS REPOSITORY IS OBSOLETE

+The TAG stopped working on that specification.
+Please consult the [WICG WebPackage]{https://github.com/WICG/webpackage} repository for continuing work on this subject.

+The text below is historical and as been kept for reference.

 # Packaging on the Web

 This TAG activity aims to provide mechanisms that enable better use of packages on the web, for a variety of reasons: